 Bullet Resistant Doors

 Bullet resistant doors are often used in government buildings, cashier stands, high crime areas, or any structure where increased safety is desired.
 They are generally tested in accordance with UL 752 and assigned a level from 1-10 that defines how resistant the door is to gunfire.
-These are not bullet proof doors.
+See chart below.

 The standard that should be specified is often spelled out by whomever is commissioning the project.
 UL 752 is the most common test method.
 NIJ 0108.01 is one of the primary specifications used by the government and NCEL-MIL-SAMIT is generally used for military projects.